Madagascar Food Guide

 Betsabetsa/Betsabetsa

-Betsabetsa is a traditional fermented sugarcane juice.
-It has a slightly sweet and tangy flavor and a low alcohol content.
-It's a popular beverage in rural areas and is often consumed during celebrations and social gatherings.
+Betsabetsa is fermented sugarcane juice, slightly sweet and tangy with a low alcohol content.
+It's common in rural areas and turns up at celebrations and social gatherings.

 Toaka gasy/Toaka gasy